Skip to content ↓

 As mathematicians we will:

-• Add decimals with the same number of decimal places
+• add decimals with different numbers of decimal places

-• Subtract decimals with the same number of decimal places
+• subtract decimals with different numbers of decimal places

 As scientists we will: